One-dimensional reduction of viscous jets. I. Theory: Application to curved fibers

 Furthermore, even though it is computationally involved, our approach allows to find the corrections up to any order when rod models would fail because of the impossibility to deal with the mixing sections.
 In principle, we have a clear recursive algorithm made of constraints replacements in fundamental dynamical equations.

 However, there are cases in which rod models capture the essential corrections.
-In fact, shape moments couple through the surface tension effects only.
-Indeed they contribute to order $\epsilon_\ra^2$ corrections compared to the lowest order effets of surface tension (that is to terms $\propto \ST \ra$ instead of $\ST/\ra$ for the lowest order).
-If the fluid considered has a very low $\ST$, that is a high Weber number, then ignoring the non-circularity of sections is not an issue.
-Furthermore, if we are considering the steady motion in a rotating frame, and if the Rosby number is very small, that is for high rotation rates, then it does not matter if we have ignored most of the corrective effects.
-Indeed the boundary constraints do not involve the frame rotation, and frame rotation enters essentially only in the determination of $\Sv_a^{(1)}$ from $\para{\EqD}^{(0)}_a$, or equivalently in the determination of the total sectional forces since it is related through \eqref{TxN}.
+First, shape moments appear in all intermediary expressions but do not appear in the final dynamical equations (\ref{Finalv}) and (\ref{FinalUa}), hence, if we are not interested in the fiber sections shape but only on the central line, they can be ignored.
+Furthermore, if we are considering the steady motion in a rotating frame, and if the Rosby number is very small, that is, for high rotation rates, then it does not matter if we have ignored most of the corrective effects.
+Indeed, the boundary constraints do not involve the frame rotation, and frame rotation enters essentially only in the determination of $\Sv_a^{(1)}$ from $\para{\EqD}^{(0)}_a$, or equivalently in the determination of the total sectional forces since it is related through \eqref{TxN}.
 In this regime, the fast rotation induces a sectional force and its expression should be captured correctly by an angular momentum balance equation thanks to \eqref{balancevolumeGamma2}, provided the last term in~\eqref{SectionalForce} is correctly included.
-In the end, rod models take only some corrective terms but if {\it i)} surface tension can be ignored, and if {\it ii)} the system is considered in a fast-rotating frame, these retained corrective terms should also be the most important ones, and rod models should lead to a reliable extension of the viscous string model.
+In the end, rod models take only some corrective terms, but if the system is considered in a fast-rotating frame, these retained corrective terms should also be the most important ones, and rod models should lead to a reliable extension of the viscous string model.